 SSAB's internal audit function reports directly to the Audit Committee and is functionally subordinate to the Chief Financial Officer.
 The activities of the internal audit are aimed at supporting value creation in the Group by identifying risk areas, carrying out internal controls, and thereafter recommending improvements within these areas.
+The internal auditor participates at meetings of the Audit Committee.

 The internal audit is organized on an overall Group level with audit plans drawn up for each business area.
-The overall Group audit activities are planned by the internal audit manager.
+The overall Group audit activities are planned by the head of internal audit.

-Most of the work is performed by means of audits in accordance with plans decided upon by the Audit Committee.
-Other work largely comprises specific audits, as well as monitoring of self-assessments in the Group as regards internal control.
+Most of the work is performed by means of audits in accordance with an audit plan decided upon by the Audit Committee.
+Other work largely comprises specific audits, as well as monitoring of selfassessments in the Group as regards internal control.